 The IRS publishes a list of organizations that have had their federal tax-exempt status automatically revoked for failing to file an annual information return or notice with the IRS for three consecutive years.
-This Automatic Revocation of Exemption List may be viewed and searched on Exempt Organizations Select Check (EO Select Check).
+This Automatic Revocation of Exemption List may be viewed and searched on Tax Exempt Organization Search.

 The list gives the name, employer identification number (EIN), organization type, last known address the organization provided to the IRS, effective date of revocation and the date the organization was added to the list.
 For organizations that applied for and received reinstatement, the list gives the date of reinstatement.
 The IRS updates the list monthly.